-Pharmacy Solutions receives rebates on purchases from select vendors and suppliers for achieving purchase volumes, primarily through the Prime Vendor Agreement with AmeriSourceBergen Drug Corporation, an affiliate of WBA.
+Pharmacy Solutions receives rebates on purchases from select vendors and suppliers for achieving purchase volumes, primarily through agreements with or between WBA, certain of its affiliates and AmeriSourceBergen Drug Corporation.
 Rebates for brand name products are generally based on purchasing volumes or actual prescriptions dispensed.
 Rebates for generic products are primarily based on achieving purchasing volume requirements or other contractually based requirements.
 The Company considers these rebates product discounts, and as a result, the rebates are recorded as a reduction of product cost and relieved through cost of goods upon the sale of the related inventory or as a reduction of inventory for drugs which have not yet been sold.
 The rebate recorded is adjusted, if necessary, after the third party validates the appropriate data and notifies the Company of its agreement under the terms of the contract.